semmi88/semmi88.github.io/blog_posts/normconf_summary.md

 ![alt text](Matthijs_Brouns.jpg "PyPI Wheels and Alpine Linux")

 Matthijs shared tricks on making Docker images smaller, like using dockerignore, small base image, few layers and multi-stage builds to remove build-time dependencies.
-However, for me the most important parts of the talk is the explanation of Python Wheels and why don't they don't work on Alpine Linux OS.
+However, for me the most important part of the talk is the explanation of Python Wheels and why don't they don't work on Alpine Linux OS.
 Wheels are the reason that downloading and installing most Python packages just works nowadays.
 Wheels are a binary distribution format, which means that they contain all external C code dependencies pre-built for your OS.
 This contrasts with source distribution formats (tar.gz), where you need to compile the C dependencies on your machine, when you install the package.
-Wheels are based on a standard (called standard manylinux), a subset of kernel and user space APIs that is assumed to work on many different type of linux distributions (debian, ubuntu, etc).
-However, because Apline wants to be so small, it does not conform to this standard and uses slightly different set of base packages, leaving you no choice but to complie C code depdendencies.
-This often does not make sense, because it's a lot of time investment and complicates buliding your images.
+Wheels are based on a standard (called standard manylinux), a subset of kernel and user space APIs that is assumed to work on many different types of linux distributions (debian, ubuntu, etc).
+However, because Alpine wants to be so small, it does not conform to this standard and uses a slightly different set of base packages, leaving you no choice but to compile C code dependencies.
+This often does not make sense, because it's a lot of time investment and complicates building your images.

 - [Matthijs Brouns - NormConf talk](https://youtu.be/pR3QUegElmA?t=7645)